 Environmentally clean, non-polluting businesses shall be encouraged in Fircrest through the implementation of performance standards that mitigate potential impacts.
-Commercial uses that have minimal impact on adjacent areas shall be preferred over higher-impact uses when located immediately adjacent to residential land uses.
+Commercial uses that have minimal impact on adjacent areas shall be preferred over higher impact uses when located immediately adjacent to residential land uses.

-The expansion of linear commercial "strips" should be discouraged and pedestrianoriented development should be supported.
+The expansion of linear commercial "strips" should be discouraged, and pedestrianoriented development should be supported.

-Discussion: Buildings and off-street parking should be sited so that the streetscape is enhanced and pedestrian orientation encouraged.
+Discussion: Buildings and off-street parking should be sited so that the public realm and streetscape are enhanced and pedestrian orientation is achieved.
 Parking should be located to the rear or side of buildings.
 Buildings should have an obvious pedestrian entrance, pedestrian-level windows, weather protection, and architectural details and pedestrian-scale signage on the street.